pingcap/docs/v3.0/reference/tools/data-migration/usage-scenarios/connection-switch.md

 For this VIP to direct at a new MySQL instance, follow these procedures:

 1. Use the `query-status` command to get the GTID sets (`relayBinlogGtid`) corresponding to the binlog that relay log has replicated from the old MySQL instance.
-Mark this sets as `gtid-W`.
+Mark the sets as `gtid-W`.
 2. Use the `SELECT @@GLOBAL.gtid_purged;` command on the new MySQL instance to get the GTID sets corresponding to the purged binlogs.
-Mark this sets as `_gtid-P_`.
+Mark the sets as `gtid-P`.
 3. Use the `SELECT @@GLOBAL.gtid_executed;` command on the new MySQL instance to get the GTID sets corresponding to all successfully executed transactions.
-Mark this sets as `gtid-E_`.
+Mark the sets as `gtid-E`.
 4. Make sure that the following conditions are met.
 Otherwise, you cannot switch the DM-work connection to the new MySQL instance:
     - `gtid-W` contains `gtid-P`. `gtid-P` might be empty.
     - `gtid-E` contains `gtid-W`.